DUI Lawyer in Norristown, PA

 DUI arrests may be lower in Norristown than in other areas of the state, but you still run the risk of being arrested if you get behind the wheel after having a few drinks.
 If you are arrested, you need a Norristown DUI lawyer to represent you in court.

 The second option is to plead “not guilty.”
 Unless you have an airtight case, you should never consider this option without the help of your lawyer.
 If you plead not guilty, your case will go to trial.
-You will have to present facts and evidence to prove your case, which is never advisable without an attorney.
-Make sure you hire an experienced lawyer who can skillfully argue on your behalf.
+You must present facts and evidence to prove your case, which is never advisable without an attorney.
+You must hire an experienced lawyer who can skillfully argue on your behalf.

 Finally, you may enter a plea of “guilty.”
-No matter how bad you feel about drinking and driving, never plead guilty without the counsel of an experienced Norristown DUI lawyer.
+No matter how bad you feel about drinking and driving, never plead guilty without the counsel of an experienced DUI lawyer in Norristown PA.
 Your lawyer can work with state prosecutors to formulate a favorable deal in exchange for a guilty plea.

 This is called a plea bargain.
 A plea bargain often means you get a lesser charge, like reckless driving, for not taking up the court’s time with a trial.
 However, it is virtually impossible to secure a good plea deal without the help of a lawyer.

-Technically, there is a fourth option, which is to plead “nolo contendere,” or “no contest.”
+Technically, a fourth option is to plead “nolo contendere” or “no contest.”
 While this can be useful in traffic infraction cases, it should never be used in DUI cases.
-With a nolo contendere plea, you technically don’t admit guilt, but you still face the consequences of a DUI.
+With a nolo contendere plea, you technically don’t admit guilt but still face the consequences of a DUI.

 At The Law Offices of Steven E. Kellis, you’ll be represented by a Norristown PA DUI lawyer with the experience, skill, dedication, and compassion you need.
 A career background as a prosecutor for DUI cases has given DUI Defense Attorney Steven Kellis a unique understanding of how prosecutors approach drunk driving claims.
-This perspective can help you decide the best course of action for your own matter.
+This perspective can help you decide your matter’s best course of action.

 For more than two decades, attorney Steven E. Kellis has been a strong legal advocate for those accused of drunk driving.
 Contact us at our Pennsylvania DUI attorney in Norristown for your free, no-obligation consultation.